 Offering health insurance is good business for most companies.
 It helps you get high-quality employees and keep the staff you rely on every day.
 If you have more than 50 FTEs, it’s also legally required.

 Understanding your reporting requirements and staying up to date is essential.
 Having the right software can make it a lot easier.
-Focus on your business and let us take care of your ACA reporting.
+Focus on your business and let us take care of your ACA reporting with our ACA reporting services.
 Contact Integrity Data today. aca small employer mandate, aca small business mandate, aca small business, aca employer mandate,